 The CI pipeline is composed of a dependency installation block and four blocks of tests:

 # .semaphore/semaphore.yml # Use the latest stable version of Semaphore 2.0 YML syntax: version: v1.0 # Name your pipeline.
-In case you connect multiple pipelines with promotions, # the name will help you differentiate between, for example, a CI build phase # and delivery phases. name: Semaphore PHP Example Pipeline # An agent defines the environment in which your code runs. # It is a combination of one of available machine types and operating # system images. # See https://docs.semaphoreci.com/ci-cd-environment/machine-types/ # and https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/ agent: machine: type: e1-standard-2 os_image: ubuntu1804 # Blocks are the heart of a pipeline and are executed sequentially. # Each block has a task that defines one or more jobs.
-Jobs define the # commands to execute. # See https://docs.semaphoreci.com/guided-tour/concepts/ blocks: - name: "Install Dependencies" task: env_vars: - name: APP_ENV value: prod jobs: - name: composer commands: # Checkout code from Git repository.
-This step is mandatory if the # job is to work with your code. # Optionally you may use --use-cache flag to avoid roundtrip to # remote repository. # See https://docs.semaphoreci.com/reference/toolbox-reference/#checkout - checkout # Try and find a cached version of our /vendor dependencies folder. # Semaphore tries to find a partial match. # Read about caching: https://docs.semaphoreci.com/essentials/caching-dependencies-and-directories/ - cache restore # Install our project composer - composer install # Install node dependencies - npm install # Store the /vendor and node_modules folders into cache for later use. - cache store # We are setting up the .env file from our example file which contains Semaphore DB data and proper app URL - cp .env.example .env # We need to generate an application key for Laravel to work. - php artisan key:generate - name: "Run Code Analysis" task: prologue: commands: - checkout - cache restore jobs: - name: phpmd commands: # Run the PHP Mess Detector from our project dependency binary - php vendor/bin/phpmd app/ text phpmd_ruleset.xml - name: phpcs commands: # Run the PHP Code Sniffer from our project dependency binary - php vendor/bin/phpcs app --report-full --standard=PSR2 - name: phpcpd commands: # Run the PHP Copy Paste Detector from online repository. - curl -L https://phar.phpunit.de/phpcpd.phar -o phpcpd.phar - php phpcpd.phar app/ --min-lines=50 - name: "Run Unit tests" task: jobs: - name: phpunit commands: - checkout - cache restore # Run the unit tests from the phpunit binary in vendor folder - ./vendor/bin/phpunit - name: "Run Browser tests" task: jobs: - name: laravel dusk commands: - checkout - cp .env.example .env # Create an empty .sqlite DB - touch database/database.sqlite - cache restore # Create an application key again. - php artisan key:generate - php artisan dusk:update --detect # Start Laravel's built-in web server so the web driver used by Dusk can connect. # We start the server using the .env.dusk.local environment file that uses SQLITE. - php artisan serve --env=dusk.local --port=8010 & # Run the tests - php artisan dusk - name: "Run Security Tests" task: jobs: - name: sensiolabs commands: - checkout # We clone the Security Checker repository, and cd into it. - git clone https://github.com/sensiolabs/security-checker.git - cd security-checker # Install Secuirity Checker dependencies (not to be confused by our project dependencies) - composer install # Finally, run the check - php security-checker security:check ../composer.lock
+In the event that you connect multiple pipelines with promotions, # the names will help you differentiate between them, e.g. a CI build phase # and delivery phases. name: Semaphore PHP Example Pipeline # An agent defines the environment in which your code runs. # It is a combination of one of the available machine types and operating # system images. # See https://docs.semaphoreci.com/ci-cd-environment/machine-types/ # and https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/ agent: machine: type: e1-standard-2 os_image: ubuntu1804 # Blocks are the heart of a pipeline and are executed sequentially. # Each block has a task that defines one or more jobs.
+Jobs define the # commands to execute. # See https://docs.semaphoreci.com/essentials/concepts/ blocks: - name: "Install Dependencies" task: env_vars: - name: APP_ENV value: prod jobs: - name: composer commands: # Checkout code from Git repository.
+This step is mandatory if the # job has to work with your code. # Optionally, you may use --use-cache flag to avoid roundtrips to # a remote repository. # See https://docs.semaphoreci.com/reference/toolbox-reference/#checkout - checkout # Try and find a cached version of our /vendor dependencies folder. # Semaphore tries to find a partial match. # Read about caching: https://docs.semaphoreci.com/essentials/caching-dependencies-and-directories/ - cache restore # Install our project composer - composer install # Install node dependencies - npm install # Store the /vendor and node_modules folders in the cache for later use. - cache store # We are setting up the .env file from our example file which contains Semaphore DB data and proper app URL - cp .env.example .env # We need to generate an application key for Laravel to work. - php artisan key:generate - name: "Run Code Analysis" task: prologue: commands: - checkout - cache restore jobs: - name: phpmd commands: # Run the PHP Mess Detector from our project dependency binary - php vendor/bin/phpmd app/ text phpmd_ruleset.xml - name: phpcs commands: # Run the PHP Code Sniffer from our project dependency binary - php vendor/bin/phpcs app --report-full --standard=PSR2 - name: phpcpd commands: # Run the PHP Copy Paste Detector from the online repository. - curl -L https://phar.phpunit.de/phpcpd.phar -o phpcpd.phar - php phpcpd.phar app/ --min-lines=50 - name: "Run Unit tests" task: jobs: - name: phpunit commands: - checkout - cache restore # Run the unit tests from the phpunit binary in the vendor folder - ./vendor/bin/phpunit - name: "Run Browser tests" task: jobs: - name: laravel dusk commands: - checkout - cp .env.example .env # Create an empty .sqlite DB - touch database/database.sqlite - cache restore # Create an application key again. - php artisan key:generate - php artisan dusk:update --detect # Start Laravel's built-in web server, so the web driver used by Dusk can connect. # We start the server using the .env.dusk.local environment file that uses SQLITE. - php artisan serve --env=dusk.local --port=8010 & # Run the tests - php artisan dusk - name: "Run Security Tests" task: jobs: - name: sensiolabs commands: - checkout # We clone the Security Checker repository and cd into it. - git clone https://github.com/sensiolabs/security-checker.git - cd security-checker # Install Secuirity Checker dependencies (not to be confused with our project dependencies) - composer install # Finally, run the check - php security-checker security:check ../composer.lock

 Run the demo Laravel project yourself#